Are you searching for new ideas on how to save water?

 5. Upgrade Appliances

-Washing machines and dishwashers are an absolute necessity to keep smelly clothes and dirty dishes away.
-But the amount of water they use is often not in our control, and that can lead to a significant amount of wastage.
-But there are water-efficient appliances available now that will help you save not only water but also energy, simultaneously cutting low on those electricity bills!
+Washing machines and dishwashers are absolutely necessary to keep smelly clothes and dirty dishes away.
+But the amount of water they use is often not in our control, which can lead to a significant amount of waste.
+But water-efficient appliances are available now that will help you save water and energy, simultaneously cutting low on those electricity bills!
 Energy-efficient appliances are practical and modern, a perfect upgrade for your home.

 6. Optimize Cooking Water

-Cooking is another task that often ends up using an unnecessary amount of water.
-Whether we’re boiling vegetables or cooking rice and pasta, we don’t usually pay attention to how water-efficient we’re being in the hurry of cooking food.
+Cooking is another task that often uses an unnecessary amount of water.
+Whether we’re boiling vegetables or cooking rice and pasta, we don’t usually pay attention to how water-efficient we’re being in the hurry to cook food.
 But no worries, we have you covered.
-If you’re boiling vegetables, you can steam them instead and use way less water than boiling requires.
+If you’re boiling vegetables, you can steam them instead and use less water than boiling requires.
 You can also use the water you used to boil your vegetables into cooking rice or pasta.
 Indeed, you will not only helps save water but also give your food a rich flavor.

 The Takeaway: You Can Save Water with These Six Small Changes